danielharrell/does_music_move/does_music_move.md

 the variation we hear in sounds more generally.
 Consider, for example, the difference between a melody and a siren.
 Both involve a change in pitch over time.
 And we might say, in that respect, that both rise and fall.
 But unlike the siren, the melody does this in a kind of articulated space, usually conceived as a scale.
-And it gives us the impression of movement, from one place to the next.
+And this space gives us the impression of movement, from one place to the next.
 We sense a change of place, in other words, *within* the melody's change in pitch, as if having caused it.

 To be more specific, suppose we hear the beginning of "Twinkle Twinkle, Little Star" on middle-C, where C is followed by the G a fifth above.
-Within this change in pitch, we hear a change of place---from the first degree of a melodic scale to the fifth, or otherwise put, from the one-tone to the five-tone.
-And this change of place gives us the impression of a movement having caused the melody's change in pitch: in this case, the impression of a leap from the one tone to the five, having caused C to be followed by G. Now suppose we hear the siren rise from C to G. We don't hear this rise happen in the articulated space of a scale; and indeed the continuity of the siren's change in pitch would seem to preclude it, since the places in a scale are discrete.
+Within this change in pitch, we hear a change of place---from the first degree of a melodic scale to the fifth; or otherwise put, from the one-tone to the five-tone.
+And this change of place gives us the impression of a movement having caused the melody's change in pitch: in this case, the impression of a leap from the one-tone to the five-, causing C to be followed by G.

+Now suppose we hear the siren rise from C to G.
+We don't hear this rise happen in the articulated space of a scale; and indeed the continuity of the rise would seem to preclude it, since the places in a scale are discrete.
 But this means we are given no impression of movement by the siren's change in pitch, from one place to the next.
 It's as if the siren rises and falls only in time, not in space.
 True, we can see, or at least infer, a change of place *behind* the siren's change in pitch, in the police car or fire engine that produced it.
 But we don't hear any similar change of place *within* the change in pitch, that might replace the police car or fire engine as cause, and turn what we hear as a signal into what we could hear as a melody.

 Of course, we may not know the names for the places in a musical scale, or even have any conception of such a scale, to account for the change of place we hear in the melody.
-But this ignorance is only more evidence of how much sense the space of musical movement can make, in what we might call its *own* terms, without the need for any theory beyond the music to justify it.
+But this ignorance is only more evidence of how much sense the space of music's movement can make, in what we might call its *own* terms, without the need for any theory beyond the music to justify it.
 And it reflects a striking fact about